RabbitHoleHelp/rabbitholehelp.github.io/_posts/2021-02-02-Discord-rules.md

 - keep the chatting in these channels to a minimum
 - these channels are archived and visible without discord at http://rabbithole.help/

 Lurking is fine.
 Try to keep to the ethos of this server.

+---

+In honor of our previous 2 servers that were deleted without warning:
+THX1138 (10 months) and rabbithole.help (5 months)
+:Fpepe:

+you may send invites.
+But please don't invite by unsolicited DMs (bots)

 ----